The Belfry Hotel & Resort

 A buffet breakfast offering continental and Full-English choices, was served in the Ryder Kitchen, with its huge barrel lights and white wood beamed ceiling the next morning.

-Carlos, our warm, knowledgeable, enthusiastic (oh and did I mention, rather good-looking!) waiter had worked out a wine flight to complement each dish including an Italian rose, Marotti Campi, Lacrime Rosata, with our pasta starter and a glass of £108-a-bottle of Laurent Perrier Cuvee Rose Brut NV Champagne (pictured below) with the salmon.
+Carlos our waiter had worked out a wine flight to complement each dish including an Italian rose, Marotti Campi, Lacrime Rosata, with our pasta starter and a glass of £108-a-bottle of Laurent Perrier Cuvee Rose Brut NV Champagne (pictured below) with the salmon.
 The Ara Single Vineyard Sauvignon Blanc from New Zealand went very well with the Skate and we had a French red, Les Roches Beaujolais to accompany the Lamb/Monkfish, rounding off with a sweet dessert wine and cocktail – Bellini or Pimm’s with lemonade.

-A resounding yessss!
-Considering a child-friendly break over the summer holidays?
-If you take up the summer holiday offer adults can stay from £55 and kids can stay and eat for free in Rocca’s Pizza Restaurant, plus a complimentary round on the Ryder Legends Mini Golf pitch-and-put course.
+Families with children can enjoy Rocca’s Pizza Restaurant, plus a complimentary round on the Ryder Legends Mini Golf pitch-and-put course.
 Signature Family Rooms are stylish lodges close to the playground, a 2km woodland walk and playing field.
 There’s also a fully supervised indoor swimming pool, sport holiday camp (for ages 6 – 13) and Ofsted-registered crèche (for children between 8 weeks and 7-years-old).

 OUT & ABOUT